GravitywellUK/yarn-plugin-postinstall/README.md

 # `@yarnpkg/plugin-postinstall`

-Yarn v2 only runs postinstall hooks if dependencies have changed.
-Under the zero install model, cloning a repo with cached dependencies for the first time and running `yarn` does not trigger the standard `postinstall` hook.
+Yarn v2 only runs postinstall hooks if cached dependencies have changed.
 This Yarn plugin adds support for defining a postinstall hook in the `.yarnrc.yml` file, which is *always* run after each `yarn install`.

 ## Installation